Yoast/wordpress-seo/readme.txt

 == Changelog ==

 = 10.1.0 =
-Release Date: March 26th, 2019
+Release Date: March 2nd, 2019

 Enhancements:

 * Removes Google+ from the various interfaces: social accounts, user profiles and more.
-* Adds a Wikipedia URL field to the social accounts list, to be used in sameAs Schema.org output.
+* Adds a Wikipedia URL field to the social accounts list, to be used in `sameAs` Schema.org output.
-* Adds a LinkedIn profile URL field to user profiles.
+* Adds a LinkedIn profile URL field to user profiles, a first sign of things to come in 10.2.
 * Removes the `og:image:alt` tag as it causes potential accessibility issues when content is shared via Facebook.
 * Adds support for browsers auto-fill in the form fields that collect user information.
 * Adds missing screen reader text to the SEO score icon in the front end admin bar.